Gigaspaces/xap-docs/site/content/xap110adm/network-multi-nic-advanced.markdown

 java.net.NetworkInterface[]{java.net.NetworkInterface.getByName("eth0")};
 ```

 By default, this line is commented out with the network interface argument as the `java.rmi.server.hostname` property value.
-Uncomment this line to limit the multicast to the `NIC_ADDR` chosen.
+Uncomment this line to limit the multicast to the `XAP_NIC_ADDRESS` chosen.

 ```java